zhuman/Resource-Manager/README.md

 *__Note__: Portable version may require .NET6 desktop runtime: https://dotnet.microsoft.com/en-us/download/dotnet/6.0*

+You can also join my discord server to stay up to date with the latest updates and news about my current developments and projects: [Commando Squad](https://discord.gg/egcZRKgj4q)

 ## Table of Contents
 * [About the Project](#about-the-project)
 * [Latest Changes](#latest-changes)